justmedusty/DionysOS/README.md

 🟡Implement a simple memory-only tmpfs filesystem

+🟡Add support for a usage of the framebuffer

 🟡Decide how to abstract devices.
 UNIX likes usually go for a /dev virtual filesystem containing device nodes and use ioctl() alongside standard FS calls to do operations on them.

 🔴Write an NVMe driver.